Cars need to meet minimum emissions standards when travelling within the Ultra Low Emission Zone (ULEZ) or the daily charge must be paid.

 If it's not shown, you can use the date when the vehicle was first registered with the DVLA - this is in section B of the document.
 Then check Gov.uk's vehicle enquiry service.

-The Mayor of London has launched the ULEZ car and motorcycle scrappage scheme to help low income and disabled Londoners scrap these older, more polluting vehicles in favour of cleaner ones and promote greener forms of transport to help clean the city's toxic air.
+The ULEZ car and motorcycle scrappage scheme, funded by The Mayor of London, helps low income and disabled Londoners scrap their older, more polluting vehicles in favour of cleaner ones and promotes greener forms of transport to help clean up London's air.

 If you need more advice about the ULEZ, you can make an enquiry.

 From October 2021 the ULEZ will expand to the North and South Circular Roads.
+The North and South Circular Roads themselves are not in the zone.
 All cars within the expanded zone will need to meet the ULEZ emissions standards or pay a daily charge.